bauhouse/configuration/README.markdown

 ## Usage

-- A "Configuration" menu is added to the Symphony administration interface that provides an an "Edit Configuration Settings" page.
+- A "Configuration" menu is added to the Symphony administration interface that provides an "Edit Configuration Settings" page.
 - The current version of Symphony is displayed on the "Preferences" page.
 - Modify the Site Name on the "Preferences" page.